Arksine/moonraker/docs/web_api.md

       ...}
     }
   ```
-  Note that Moonraker's current behavior is maintain a superset of all client
+  Note that Moonraker's current behavior is to maintain a superset of all
-  subscriptions, thus you may received data for objects that you did not
+  subscriptions, thus you may receive updates for objects that you did not
   request.
 This behavior is subject to change in the future (where each
   client receives only the subscriptions it requested).